SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 Code base:

-1. In the j-query, write the userMessage codeblock, and append it to the `<li>` tag
+1. In the j-query, write the userMessage codeblock for the `element.submit()` event.
+The socket events `socket.emit()` waits for the user to type their message and registeres it to the value of the input using the `element.value()` method

 ```
 $("form").submit(() => {